 C15.
 Construction Inspector

 C16.
 Research and Test Reactor Operator Licensing Examiner

+C17.
+Resident Inspector Training and Qualification Journal

 05.02 Alternate Methods for Meeting a Program Requirement.

 All staff must successfully meet all of the training and qualification program requirements.
 However, in the interests of efficiency and effectiveness, previous work experience and training should be accepted whenever possible as evidence that an individual already possesses the required knowledge or skills normally achieved by completing parts of the program.
 Individuals should be given credit for previous experience and training when completing the requirements outlined in this manual chapter.